 A cataract starts out small and initially has little or no effect on vision.
 As the cataract progresses, it becomes harder to read and perform other normal tasks.
 In the early stages, your doctor may recommend stronger eyeglasses and adjusting your lighting to reduce glare.
 When cataracts disrupt your daily life, your doctor may recommend cataract-removal surgery, which is one of the most frequent and successful procedures done in the U.S.

-A Stye, medically known as a hordeolum, is an inflamed gland on the edge of an eyelid, caused by bacterial infection at the base of an eyelash.
-A stye most often starts as a red bump that looks like a pimple along the edge of the eyelid and at times form inside the eyelid.
-As the stye grows, the eyelid may become painful, swollen and crust may form around they eyelid.
+A stye, medically known as a hordeolum, is an inflamed gland on the edge of an eyelid or at times the inner portion eyelid.
+A stye is caused by bacterial infection at the base of an eyelash or meibomian gland.
+As the stye grows, the eyelid may become red, painful, swollen and crust may form around they eyelid.
 Styes may take up to 10-14 days to fully resolve, though you can quicken the healing process with simple treatments.
 Warm compresses, or a stye kit, will greatly improve comfort, lessen symptoms and reduce overall healing time.
 The warmth from the compresses or stye kits will help dissolve the infection and allow the stye to drain naturally.
 It is important not to squeeze or attempt to express the stye too soon for complications may develop.
-If multiple styes develop or there has been no improvement with the use of warm compresses, contact your local eyecare provider to prescribe an oral antibiotic.
+If multiple styes develop or there has been no improvement with the use of warm compresses, contact our office to prescribe an oral antibiotic.

 Nappanee Family Eyecare has the experience and equipment necessary to diagnose and often treat the eye conditions detailed above in our office.
 For more information please schedule an appointment with your eye care provider, and we will be in touch with you shortly.